Important Legal Disclaimer

 Rental Demand:

-• Growing pool of workers (finance, tech, life sciences)
+- Growing pool of workers in finance, tech, and life sciences.

-• First-time buyers +73% (they rent while saving, often exploring shared ownership)
+- First-time buyers +73% (they rent while saving, often looking at shared ownership).

 Top Areas: